Last Updated on 24th July 2020 by Sophie Nadeau

 Have you ever had one of those days where you feel like you could get ‘lost in the right direction’, go on a journey where the journey is the goal?
 Well, apparently the Romans felt the same way because this word literally means a ‘wandering journey’- the kind that is unusual and doesn’t have a particular purpose.
 Although you obviously can’t travel anywhere where Latin is spoken, you can still learn a few beautiful Latin words and phrases.

 No, I am not trying to sell you a pair of designer sunglasses.
 This is a real word and means a traveller on a journey.
-Any kind of journey really (but it was originally intended to mean a journey on foot).
+The term denotes any kind of journey really, though it’s worth noting that it was originally intended to mean a journey on foot.

 Yes, this is genuinely a real word in the English language, though you most probably have never heard of it before.
 (I even checked in the dictionary just to be sure!)
 This is a noun meaning ‘to travel/ traverse’.
 So next time you journey anywhere, make sure to tell everyone ‘I’m peregrinating’!